myrmex-org/myrmex/CONTRIBUTE.md

 ### Building and launching the environment for the development application

-The lager repository comes with a dockerized environment that allows to quickly test modifications.
+The lager repository comes with a dockerized environment that allows to quickly test modifications on a sample project.

+#### Checking that the container user matches your `uid/gid`

 To have appropriate permissions on the files in the container, the user in the container must have the same `uid/gid` that the user that owns the repository on the host machine.
 Check the `uid/gid` of your user on the host machine: